801labs/freq51/src/config.md

 - **Neighborinfo**: `ON, Transmit over Lora ON, 14400 Interval`
 - **Required Channels**: `Freq51`

-> Note: Neighbor Info is no longer shared across the mesh on an unencrypted primary channel, thus we require the additional Freq51 MQTT and Neighborinfo Channel.
+> Note: Neighbor Info is no longer shared across the mesh on an unencrypted primary channel, thus we require the Freq51 MQTT and Neighborinfo Channel.

 ### Router Late Nodes